Thyreophora cynophila

-Thyreophora cynophila, commonly known as the bone skipper is a species of fly, once thought to be the first fly to be driven to extinction by humans, but rediscovered in 2009.
+Thyreophora cynophila, commonly known as the bone skipper is a species of necrophagous fly native to Europe.
+It was once thought to be the first fly to be driven to extinction by humans, but was rediscovered in 2009.
 It has a bright orange head, and is associated with animal carcasses where the bones are broken open.

 Description

 Thyreophora cynophila was originally described by Georg Wolfgang Franz Panzer in 1798, under the name Musca cynophila.
 He described it in German as Hundefliege ("dog-fly"), having found it on the carcass of a dog in Mannheim.
 The animal is nearly 10 mm long, and the head is bright orange in colour, while the body and legs are metallic blue; the wings bear a pair of black spots.
 In 1803, Johann Wilhelm Meigen transferred the species to a new genus, Thyreophora, which means "shield-bearer", in reference to the enlarged scutellum in the male.
 (The name Thyreophora is also used for a dinosaur suborder.)
 Later reports extended the species' geographical range to include France and Austria, and some reported that the fly had a luminous head.